240408-JavaReactAWS/pokemonAPI/README.md

 - The response body contains a JSON representation of the Trainer identified by the id
 - When a Trainer is found, the response status is 200 (OK)
 - When a Trainer is not found, the response status is 404

-## Retrieve a Trainer's Collection of Pokemon By the Trainer's id

-As a user, I should be able to submit a GET request on the endpoint GET localhost:{PORT}/trainers/{id}/pokemon.

-- The response body contains a JSON representation of the Trainer identified by the id
-- The list is empty if there are no pokemon
-- When a Trainer is found, the response status is 200 (OK)
-- When a Trainer is not found, the response status is 404

-## Retrieve a Trainer's Pokemon By the Trainer's id and Pokemon's id

-As a user, I should be able to submit a GET request on the endpoint GET localhost:{PORT}/trainers/{id}/pokemon/{id}.

-- The response body contains a JSON representation of the message identified by the id
-- When a Trainer and Pokemon are found, the response status should be 200 (OK)
-- When a Trainer and Pokemon are not found, the response status should be 404

 ## Update Trainer's Attributes By the Trainer's id